Indian Motor Tariff (IMT) for Two-Wheelers in India

 For more in-depth details, you can check our detailed article about the same here Best anti-theft devices for bikes: Secure your ride today

-IMT-12 applies when the insured two-wheeler is specifically built or modified for a blind, disabled people, or mentally challenged person.
+IMT-12 applies when the insured two-wheeler is specifically built or modified for a blind, disabled, or mentally challenged person.
 In India, the regional transport office officially endorses such vehicles in the vehicle’s registration book.

 If your bike or scooter has this special status, the insurer adds IMT-12 to the policy.
 This endorsement recognises the vehicle’s exceptional design and grants you a significant discount.
-Again, IMT-12 does not add extra coverage beyond regular policy terms; it merely lowers the premium.
+Again, IMT-12 does not provide additional coverage beyond the regular policy terms; it merely lowers the premium.

 Premium Calculation

 The tariff provides a 50% discount on the own-damage premium for vehicles under IMT-12.
-For instance, if the OD premium of such a bike would usually be ₹6,000, you only pay ₹3,000.
+For instance, if the OD premium for such a bike is usually ₹6,000, you only pay ₹3,000.
 This is a straight half-price on the OD part.

 No separate cap is mentioned in the tariff for this endorsement (the discount is half, regardless of premium).
-Note that this discount only applies to the OD portion, so your third-party premium (fixed by government rates) is unaffected.
+Note that this discount applies only to the OD portion, so your third-party premium (set by government rates) remains unaffected.

 Exclusions & Limits